microsoft/winget-create/README.md

 ### Install from the github repo

 The **Windows Package Manager Manifest Creator** is available for download from the [winget-create](https://github.com/microsoft/winget-create/releases) repository.
-To install the package, simply click the the MSIX file in your browser.
+To install the package, simply click the MSIX file in your browser.
 Once it has downloaded, click open.

 ### Install with Windows Package Manager